Return to State, Quantum, Quantum mechanics

 Quantum state is the state of a quantum mechanical system given by a vector in the underlying Hilbert space.

-In quantum physics, a quantum state is a mathematical entity that represents a quantum system.
+In quantum physics, a quantum state is a mathematical entity that represents a physical system.
 Quantum mechanics specifies the construction, evolution, and measurement of a quantum state.
 Knowledge of the quantum state, and the rules for the system's evolution in time, exhausts all that can be known about a quantum system.

 Cloud Monk is Retired ( for now).
 Buddha with you. © 2025 and Beginningless Time - Present Moment - Three Times: The Buddhas or Fair Use.
 Disclaimers